ginovski/TelerikAcademy/Data Structures and Algorithms/01. Data Structures, Algorithms and Complexity/README.md

       return count;
   }
   ```

+#####Answer:
+The expected running time is O(n^2) because outer for loop iterates n-times and inner while also iterates n-times, because start=0 and end=arr.length - 1 (n - 1)

-2. What is the expected running time of the following C# code?
+2..
+What is the expected running time of the following C# code?
   - Explain why using Markdown.
   - Assume the input matrix has size of `n * m`.